Are Hollies Poisonous?

 holly-berries-and-foliage.jpg

 Many people gather holly branches for indoor decorations during the holidays.
 Children may try to eat the berries thinking they resemble candy.
 It is important to impress upon children that they cannot eat the berries.
-Unfortunately the red berries can wither, dry and fall off the arrangement and maybe onto the floor.
+The berries are poisonous and may cause vomiting and diarrhea, although no cases of death have been reported.

 Are Hollies Poisonous to Cats & Dogs?

+The red berries can wither, dry and fall off an arrangement or a shrub.
 The best solution is to harvest branches without berries and use cranberries in the arrangement for color so you don’t have to worry about the berries being eaten.
+If pets have access to areas with holly plantings, you may need to put up a barrier to keep the animal away.

 Symptoms of Holly Poisoning